 Booking.com: Building accessibility through internal partnerships

-Booking.com is a large and complex organisation, with many teams working on different elements of the digital travel company’s app.
-As different people, code, and designs feed into the app, some features didn’t behave as they should.
+Booking.com is a large and complex organization, with many teams working on different elements of the digital travel company’s app.
+As different people, code, and designs feed into the app, some features don’t always behave as they should.

 The accessibility team partnered with the design systems team to update the components — the building blocks within an app — so that accessibility features, such as support for screen readers, were built in from the start.